rishikeshsreehari/personal-blog/content/blog/12-hour-walk/index.md

                           USD 11.84

 ```
-Glad that I took a water bottle, lots of points for refilling water.
+*Glad that I took a water bottle, lots of points for refilling water.
+Saved lots of water and avoided so much plastic.
+Also, it's weird to see that an americano costs more than a biriyani!
+Brand value I guess!*

 ### What I Would Do Different